 In vitro toxicity and oxidative stress induced by silica, cerium oxide, and zinc oxide nanoparticles in human lung epithelial cells

-"The purpose of this study is to evaluate the cytotoxicity and study the oxidative stress mechanism induced by SiO₂ (15, 46 nm), CeO₂ (20 nm), and ZnO (70, 420 nm) particles in cultured human bronchoalveolar carcinoma-derived cells (A549)"--Abstract, leaf iii.
+"The purpose of this study is to evaluate the cytotoxicity and study the oxidative stress mechanism induced by SiO₂ (15, 46 nm), CeO₂ (20 nm), and ZnO (70, 420 nm) particles in cultured human bronchoalveolar carcinoma-derived cells (A549)"--Abstract, page iii.

 Nam, Paul Ki-souk